Ozark Mountain Regional Healthcare Center

 Facility Inspections

-Surprisingly, this facility actually received a good score in the area of inspections as well.
-In fact, we gave it a grade of B for that category, which is one of our better scores.
-Few facilities that were this poor overall earned multiple category grades of this caliber.
-Our inspection scores are tied to many pieces of information located in the a nursing home's recent inspection reports.
+While we didn't give this place a good overall score, we did give it a strong grade in the category of inspections, where it received a grade of B+.
+Our inspection ratings are tied to pieces of information located in the a nursing home's recent inspection reports.
 Deficiencies are a key thing to look for on these inspections.
-Most importantly, you should avoid facilities with severe deficiencies linked to risks to resident well being.
-This facility was assessed 3 deficiencies on its inspection report, but none of the deficiencies were considered to be severe.
-This means that CMS didn't deem any of the deficiencies to create an imminent threat to patient health or safety.
-A couple minor deficiencies aren't the end of the world.
+Most importantly, you should avoid nursing homes that have severe deficiencies linked to risks to resident well being.
+Fortunately, although this facility had some minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This means that the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+A few minor deficiencies are not the end of the world.

 Long-term Care Quality